 - Don’t Audit.
 Explore measurement alternatives

 Safety excellent companies are “measurement happy” or are always willing and prepared to measure their system.
 They don’t have to scurry around last minute to get everything ready for the auditor.
 These companies often employ a variety of different measurement methods to help identify additional opportunities for improvement.
 They recognize that safety management systems need to be assessed from more than the one perspective.
 The system audit is one important assessment tool that offers one perspective.
 Other assessment processes such as safety perception surveys can offer more and different insights.
 Explore other measurement alternatives.

 Whether your company’s primary motivation for conducting a system audit is to plan for future improvement, reduce workers’ compensation costs or qualify for a bid list, you need to ensure you get the best assessment possible for the investment dollar.
 Audits can be very expensive.
 Be aware of audit fatigue and paralysis that make conducting another audit a poor investment.
 Select your auditor based on their training, knowledge, credentials and reputation.
 Choose an audit protocol that most accurately assesses your health and safety management system.
 Raise the assessment bar and explore other assessment options.
-If you follow this advice you will get a better return on your assessment dollar.
+If you follow the advice in these five key safety system audit tips you will get a better return on your system assessment dollar.